 Students and staff who become sick at school

-- The student's parent or guardian will be contacted to discuss next steps, with a request to have their child picked up as soon as possible
+- The student's parent or guardian will be contacted and asked to have their child picked up as soon as possible

 - Custodial staff will clean and disinfect the areas the person used